srinath29/UltimateAnalyticsBenchmark/README.md

 #Introduction

 ##Methodology
-It works by calculating various statistical values and models (explained later) and compares with a base and it uses Hyperbolic curve formulae which highly penalizes slow machines a the same time highly rewards good machines.
+It works by calculating various statistical values and models (explained later) and compares with a base and it uses Hyperbolic curve formulae which highly penalizes slow machines and at the same time highly rewards good machines.

 ##Score Range